Robbery - Clery Crimes/Hierarchy Rules

-- Count one offense per distinct operation (incident) including attempts.
+- Each offense per distinct operation (incident) including attempts are counted.

-- Carjacking counts as robbery, NOT as a motor vehicle theft.
+- Carjacking counts as robbery, not as motor vehicle theft.

 - Robbery is committed in the presence of the victim who is threatened with force or put in fear that force will be used.